railsuser2014/openobject-doc-book-en/source/book/5/5_11_Document_Management/5_11_Document_Management.rst

 You can search for a file using various different criteria:

-The filename,
+* The filename,

-The owner of a file,
+* The owner of a file,

-The title of the resource that the file is attached to,
+* The title of the resource that the file is attached to,

-The partner that the document is about,
+* The partner that the document is about,

-The directory that it's found in,
+* The directory that it's found in,

-Its creation and modification dates.
+* Its creation and modification dates.

 Notice here an important advantage for an integrated document management system.
 Information such as which partner is associated with a document is automatically detected by Open ERP when the document has been stored in a directory.
 This information is never input by the user – it's detected automatically using the information about the resource when it's being saved as a file.

 But your search isn't limited to these few fields.
 You can also search on the content in the files.
 Each file is automatically indexed by the system to give you a search engine rather like Google's on the whole set of company documents.

-.. tip::   **Notee**  *Supported file formats*
+.. tip::   **Note**  *Supported file formats*

     The Open ERP document management system can index the following file formats: